User Support at the ESO ARC

 The following services are provided by the ARC nodes:

 Face-to-face support: Face-to-face support, including help with proposal preparation, data reduction and archival research, is provided by the ARC nodes.
 You can request face-to-face support at your local ARC node via the ALMA Helpdesk (submit a ticket to the "Face to face support (EU)" department).
-Funding is available through the RadioNet3 MARCUs work package is no longer available.
+Funding through the RadioNet3 MARCUs work package is no longer available.
 We hope to be able to offer support for users that want to visit an ARC node again in 2017.

 Community development and outreach: The ARC nodes are responsible for outreach and training activities in their communities, including giving ALMA talks at local institutes, producing training material and hosting regular training events.